lgugelmann/HD6301_thing/asm/README.md

 being said: look at `programs/snake.s` for how to do cursor movement over serial too.
 Maybe at some point we'll put that into the standard library too.

 This "dual stack" setup makes I/O a bit slow, but it's also very convenient.
-One improvement idea would be to make this selectable instead.
+To get back speed (and to make the timings of the emulator and real hardware more comparable) there is a variable in `include/stdio.inc` called `__enable_serial_io` to enable or disable serial I/O.

 ## Monitor commands